rlannon/DnD_3-5-_VCS/README.md

 ## Getting Started

-This project uses the C++ Standard Libraries and is not platform-dependent; therefore, it can be compiled using any UNIX or DOS compiler. `main.cpp` is the main file, and each class and file format has its own `.h` and `.cpp` file.
+This project uses the C++ Standard Libraries and is not platform-dependent; therefore, it can be compiled using any UNIX or DOS compiler.
+Note, however, that it uses the `#pragma once` directive, and so it must be compiled with a compiler that supports this preprocessor directive (as it is nonstandard). `main.cpp` is the main file, and each class and file format has its own `.h` and `.cpp` file.
 Note the `main.cpp` file is currently empty.
 The file `RKS-35.h` is the library include; including this file in a project will allow you to use all the functions in the program.

 For the full documentation, consult the [wiki](https://github.com/truffly/DnD_3-5-_VCS/wiki).